sankalpaa/ConceptWelder/index.md

 **June 2024**

 `Pair programming` `Arduino` `Node MCU` `ESP8266` `Kids`
 > As a dad, I want to teach my kids the things I learned later in life, hoping they get a head start.
-Here how I start that.
+Here how I start that...